blakeanator/Monkecoin/doc/build-unix.md

     sudo apt-get install libevent-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev

-BerkeleyDB is required for the wallet.
+BerkeleyDB is required for the wallet:

-Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install BerkeleyDB 5.1 or later.
-This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 5.3.
+    sudo apt-get install libdb5.3++-dev

 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
 Otherwise, you can build from self-compiled `depends` (see above).

 SQLite is required for the wallet: